Skip to main content

 Magic Edit enables you to change edit your note with the ease of typing or speaking specific instructions.
 Simply prompt Magic Edit with the change you'd like, and it will regenerate your note, incorporating those changes.

-Step 1: Access Magic Edit
+Step 1: Click the Magic Edit Button

-Step 2: Activate Magic Edit
+Step 2: Provide Instructions for Magic Edit

 A pop-up box will appear in the bottom-right corner of your screen.
 You can enter your instructions directly in the text box.
 Or, you can click the microphone icon if you wish to dictate your instructions.

 Once you've typed your instructions, click Update Note.
+If you've dictated your instructions, click End Instructions.

 Freed will then regenerate your note based on the Magic Edit instructions.